Naftali Bennett: Early life

 Bennett was born in Haifa, Israel, on 25 March 1972.
 He is the youngest of three sons born to Jim and Myrna (née Lefko) Bennett, American-Jewish immigrants who moved to Israel from San Francisco in July 1967.
 Both his parents were from Ashkenazi Jewish backgrounds.
 His father's ancestors were from Poland, Germany, and the Netherlands.
 Bennett's paternal great-great-great-grandfather Julius Salomonson was from Łobżenica, Poland, and arrived in San Francisco in 1851 during the California Gold Rush.
 His mother's ancestors lived in Russia and Poland, and her parents immigrated to the United States prior to World War II.
 They later moved to Israel, joining their daughter's family there, and settled on Vitkin Street in Haifa, close to where Bennett and his brothers grew up.
 Some of his mother's family members who remained in Poland were murdered in the Holocaust.

 Bennett's parents were raised in non-Orthodox Jewish homes and were progressive activists during the 1960s.
-His father was arrested while taking part in an anti-racism sit-in protest in 1964.
+His father was arrested while taking part in a Civil rights movement sit-in protest in 1964.
 They later began to observe Modern Orthodox Judaism and embraced right-wing Israeli politics.
 After moving to Israel in 1967, they volunteered for a few months at kibbutz Dafna, where they studied the Hebrew language, then settled in the Ahuza neighborhood of Haifa.
 Jim Bennett found a job in the Technion, working for its fundraising team, and became a successful real estate broker and real estate entrepreneur.
 Myrna Bennett was the deputy director general of the Association of Americans and Canadians in Israel's northern region.